Ahmed-Nematallah/DNA-Alignment-Tools/README.md

-# C-Needleman-Wunsch-Impl
+# DNA-Alignment-Tools
-Simple implementation of the Needleman-Wunsch algorithm using C for speed and memory efficiency.
+Simple implementation of the DNA alignment algorithms algorithm using C for speed and memory efficiency.